Imagem de fundo!

 Meanwhile, the sales manager has to invest time to help the new hire to grow, and other salespeople end up taking on existing customers who have lost their salesperson, with the job to make sure that the transition period is smooth, and that all ongoing deals receive the necessary attention and follow-up to close the deal.

 As a result, the loss of that salesperson can have a ripple effect on the productivity and morale of the entire sales organization.
 And worse: it can even cause more salespeople to leave because they feel overwhelmed.
-So, a salesperson's quitting greatly increases the likelihood of other salespeople to quit.
+So, a salesperson's quitting greatly increases the likelihood of other salespeople quitting.

 Particularly, when turnover is a result of downsizing, they can lose trust in management and feel disengaged in their work.
 Even if they don't go away, these negative attitudes have a hidden cost, as they further reduce productivity and internal engagement.